SorenEricMent/currycoin/README.md

 This project is in fulfillment of the [CPSC 312 2024W1 project requirements](https://steven-wolfman.github.io/cpsc-312-website-2024W1/project.html).

 It is in such fulfillment as:
-+ It is built on our Haskell learning from CPSC 312
++ It is built on our Haskell learning from CPSC 312 - Like typeclasses, IO Monads...
-+ Used useful new element of Haskell - the project relies on several cryptography libraries from Hackage, and several Haskell language extensions: as of now, FlexibleInstances, UndecidableInstances and GADTs
++ Used useful new element of Haskell - we have went above and beyond: we used the Haskell's module system, the project relies on the understanding of a lot of cryptographies (It is a blockchain), the project has explored lots of Haskell language extensions like FlexibleInstances, UndecidableInstances, GADTs, typeclass overlaps...
+To the point that we have even hit some limits of Haskell's type system like unpromotable DataKinds (wish it is fully dependent-typed).
 + The meaningful problem solved: this project provided a way to "step" blockchain by simple function calls / commands, which is a nice way to visualize and learn how blockchain works.
 ## Team Members